TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 # Analysis
+The error and input subsystem are nearly identical in design except for mounting therefore this meets constraint (8).
 #### Component Details

 ##### CMA-4544PF-W (Electret Microphone)
 This input system will utilize the CMA-4544PF-W electret microphone from CUI Devices sold through Digi-Key.
 [1].
 The electret microphone utilizes a diaphragm, capacitor, and JFET to generate a varying voltage which is then output to a pre-amplifier[2].
 This microphone can be used to measure the acoustic vibrations through the medium which meets constraint (1).
 The electret microphone CMA-4544PF-W from CUI Devices meets constraint (2) by providing the ideal frequency range of 20 Hz – 20 kHz [1].
 This microphone will accurately measure acoustic vibrations which meets constraint (1).
 The operating supply voltage range for the microphone is 3 VDC to 10 VDC.
-The microphone will be supplied from the power subsystem with a 5 VDC input.
+The microphone will be supplied from the power subsystem with a 5 VDC input which meets constraint (4).
 The CMA-4544PF-W microphone has a typical sensitivity of -44 dB at conditions defined by: Frequency = 1 kHz, 1 Pa, 0 dB = 1 V/Pa.
 The typical voltage output would be found with the equation: $$20 log(x) = -44$$ where x equates to 6.31 mV.
 The minimum and maximum sensitivities are -46 dB and -42 dB which equate to 5.01 mV and 7.94 mV respectively.
 Using the maximum gain of 20 dB that the TS472 can achieve, we can expect the outputs to be within 50.1 mV and 79.4 mV.
 This will be put into the right side of the STEREO_IN defined in the main processor.

 ##### TS472 Very Low Noise Microphone Amplifier
-The TS472 microphone amplifier from ST microelectronics will amplify the voltage signal produced from the CMA-4544PF-W. The output of this amplifier is differential and consists of an OUT+ pin and an OUT- pin The TS472 very low noise microphone preamplifier from ST microelectronics satisfies constraint (4) by having a maximum supply voltage rating of 6 V while having a maximum current draw of 2.4 mA [3], therefore the microphone preamplifier can be driven by a standard 5 VDC input.
+The TS472 microphone amplifier from ST microelectronics will amplify the voltage signal produced from the CMA-4544PF-W. The output of this amplifier is differential and consists of an OUT+ pin and an OUT- pin The TS472 very low noise microphone preamplifier from ST microelectronics satisfies constraint (4) by having a maximum supply voltage rating of 6 V while having a maximum current draw of 2.4 mA [3], therefore the microphone preamplifier can be driven by a standard -5 VDC input and +5 VDC input which meets constraint (4).
 The overall delay of the TS472 is 20 us, with the total alloted delay amount being 0.1 ms, this meets constraint (7).
 The TS472 will output a continuous time voltage signal to the operational amplifier circuit designed in differential configuration so it can accurately recieve the analog signal from the differential outputs on the TS472 [4].
-The preset gain can be set to 20 dB by connecting 47 $k\Omega$, matching the gain of the error subsystem [3].
+The preset gain can be set to 20 dB by connecting 47 $k\Omega$, matching the gain of the error subsystem which meets constraint (6), [3].
 The maximum supply current for the TS472 is 2.4 mA, at 5 VDC the total output power that will have to be provided by the power subsystem is 12 mW.

 #### TS472 Component calculations
 The various required components that need to be connected to different pins on the TS472 must be calculated.